Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 <p>&nbsp;</p>
 <h1 id="01H821RTQ72HHY8E4AD9NCYE8E">User Consent</h1>
 <p>
-  <span>GDPR compatibility is about dividing the SDK functionality into different features and allowing SDK integrators to ask for consent when using these features.
-Once consent has been given, the SDK may only send newly collected (after consent is given) data to the server.</span>
+  GDPR compatibility is about dividing the SDK functionality into different features and allowing SDK integrators to ask for consent when using these features.
+Once consent has been given, the SDK may only send newly collected (after consent is given) data to the server.
 </p>
 <p>
-  <span>Additionally, the user may change his/her mind during the app run and opt-out of some features.
-Therefore, the SDK should be able to enable or disable these features on run time.</span>
+  Additionally, the user may change his/her mind during the app run and opt-out of some features.
+Therefore, the SDK should be able to enable or disable these features on run time.
 </p>
 <p>
-  <span>Consent persistence is handled by the host app and not by the SDK.
-In exceptional circumstances (in cases it is needed) it is possible to handle some consent values persistently inside of the SDK.</span>
+  Consent persistence is handled by the host app and not by the SDK.
+In exceptional circumstances (in cases it is needed) it is possible to handle some consent values persistently inside of the SDK.
 </p>
 <p>
   <span>Consent management in the SDK is done in 2 steps<br></span><span></span>
 </p>
 <ol>
   <li>
-    <span>consent has to first be required in the app otherwise, the SDK works as if all consent is given</span>
+    consent has to first be required in the app otherwise, the SDK works as if all consent is given
   </li>
   <li>
-    <span>if consent is required, it has to explicitly be given for each targeted feature</span>
+    if consent is required, it has to explicitly be given for each targeted feature
   </li>
 </ol>
 <h2 id="01H821RTQ7CS4N3G4Q9AXQC904">Initial Configuration</h2>